rajesh-s/formal_symbiyosys/formal-intro-course/exercises/part1/README.md

 * Write a cover statement that will generate a trace of the data pin changing.
 * Add your cover to ws2812.v at the bottom of the file in the FORMAL section.
 * Run the tools and generate a trace.
 Can you manage it?
-How?
+How? - Had to change the t_reset count because the large value would prevent cover

 ## Cover some of the Traffic Light demo behaviour

 ### Aim

 Take a look at the traffic lights demo.
 Check the picture to understand the way the lights are arranged.

 ### Method